voshawn/shawnvo/README.md

 your personal / career development.
 Talk about anything / everything!

 ### Feedback
+We should feel safe delivering feedback to each other.
+There will never be any punishment associated with delivering or receiving feedback.
+If anything, we reward that.
 I think feedback should:
 - Include positive and negative
 - Be delivered as real-time as possible
 - Have the intention of helping the other person grow
 - Address the behavior or action, not the person
 - Be actionable
-We should feel safe delivering feedback to each other.
-There will never be any punishment for delivering feedback.
 ##### How I Give
 - If it's coding / engineering related, I will most likely tell you as I notice it.
 It will probably be unstructured.
 These will be more like *Learning Moments*,